ForestsKing/ForestsKing/README.md

 ## Hi, I'm Chengsen Wang 👋

 - 👨‍🎓 I'm a PhD student at BUPT, class of 2023.
-- 🎯 My primary research interests focus on time series analysis, along with LLM.
+- 🎯 My primary research interests focus on time series analysis, along with graph and LLM.
 - 📫 Feel free to contact me at cswang@bupt.edu.cn for discussions and collaborations!

 &nbsp;